List 2/3 of sports events affected by coronavirus pandemic

 Qatar Grand Prix in Doha on March 8 canceled.

 Thailand Grand Prix in Buriram on March 22 postponed to Oct.
-4.
+4 postponed.

 Americas Grand Prix in Austin, Texas on April 5 postponed to Nov.
-15.
+15 postponed.

 Argentina Grand Prix in Termas de Rio Hondo on April 19 postponed to Nov.
-22.
+22 postponed.

 German Grand Prix in Hohenstein-Ernstthal on June 21 canceled.